 I find this poem to be, well, charming.
 It’s playful and purposeful at the same time.
 There are elements of structure in it (the framework of the game of twenty questions, the sense that there is a conversation going on between strangers who speak different languages, the suggestion of a seduction taking place) combined with elements of (apparent?) randomness (“Is this your handkerchief?”).
 It’s a kind of verbal collage.
 The poem has a logic, individual lines undercut or redirect the logic in ways that are surprising.
 The poem creates in a short space an implied world, a world in which certain facts are established but most are left open to question.

 There’s a game being played here, and, as often happens when we see a game, there’s at least the possibility that we might ask, can I play too?
 I’ve had my students write “Twenty Questions” poems; the results are always surprising and interesting to read.
-There’s something about not having too intention that frees them up.
-So here I am, working on this post, and the task is to come up with something to say.
+There’s something about not having too much in the way of a pre-set intention that frees them up.
+So here I am, working on this post, and here as well the task is to come up with something to say.
 So I think I’ll play.
 Here goes:

 Twenty Questions